-If you click Save & New, QuickBooks displays a new blank Make Deposits window.
+If you click Save & New, QuickBooks displays a new, blank Make Deposits window.

-If you sometimes take cash from the register or from the day's collections to spend on business supplies, for COD (collect on delivery) payments, and even for owner draws, you enter the cash payment transaction as another transaction line in the Make Deposits window.
-(Refer to Figure 5-8.)
-For example, if you use \$50 from the cash register to pay for office supplies from Acme Office Store, you enter another line into the Make Deposits window.
-You enter Acme Office Store into the Received From column, your office supplies expense account into the From Account column, and -50 into the Amount column.
+If you sometimes take cash from the register or from the day's collections to spend on business supplies, for COD (collect on delivery) payments, and even for owner draws, you enter the cash payment transaction as another transaction line in the Make Deposits window (refer to Figure 5-8).
+If you use \$50 from the cash register to pay for office supplies from Acme Office Store, for example, you enter another line in the Make Deposits window.
+You enter Acme Office Store in the Received From column, your office-supplies expense account in the From Account column, and -50 in the Amount column.
 You use a negative amount to reduce the total deposit to the correct amount that is actually deposited into the checking account and to charge the expense account for the amount paid out.
-This is also where you record the Merchant Fees deducted from your credit card deposits I mention earlier in this chapter.
+This is also where you record the merchant fees deducted from your credit card deposits I mention earlier in this chapter.